tomogwen/LitGPT/README.md

 ### 🚀 HPC

 A script for [DDP training](https://pytorch.org/tutorials/beginner/ddp_series_theory.html) on Slurm-managed HPC is provided.
-Update the [shell script](scripts/slurm.sh) where required, make it executable, and run it:
+Update the [shell script](scripts/slurm.sh) where required, make it executable (with `chmod +x scripts/slurm.sh`), and run it:
 ```
 scripts/slurm.sh
 ```